Being A Creative

 After realizing they’re so many things to do in a day we might say “there’s always something to do!”
 And that’s it, there’s always something to do.
 If there’s always something to be done then how could it be that everything’s been done?
+While there have been people to use things like Glow Inflatables for their marketing campaign before, this does not mean that it is not a creative, original idea.
 That’s where creativity comes into play.
 Even the question itself comes from a place of creativity.

 That place is a place from childhood, a place that for children is at the forefront of all activities.
 A child takes on the days task with the thought of saying “how could it be possible that everything’s been done already?
 If so, then why am I here?
 What can I do?”

 The creative process is a step-by step process that if done freely can bring on more creativity then you ever imagined.
 We are all creative, even in the little things we do on a daily basis.
 All creativity is, is doing something a little different from the last time you did it.
 How can you innovate, add a twist, invent, create something fresh and improve upon something you’ve done repeatedly?